LordiAnders/PAYDAY-2-VR-Fixes/README.md

 # PAYDAY-2-VR-Fixes
-Bunch of fixes for the mostly neglected VR version of PAYDAY 2.
+Bunch of fixes for the mostly neglected VR version of PAYDAY 2, including fixing many weapons lacking animations and sounds when reloading, as well as fixing a few pesky crashes and other annoyances.

-This is similar to the already existing '[Unofficial VR Patch](https://modworkshop.net/mod/27138)' by Zdann that was discontinued.
+This is similar to the already existing '[Unofficial VR Patch](https://modworkshop.net/mod/27138)' by Zdann that was unfortunately discontinued.

 This mod accomplishes the same fixes as Zdann's mod and shouldn't be used together or they might conflict.